crispyb0i/Track-Suggester/README.md

 ## Description

 _{This is my website that I created for Epicodus' second Friday independent project.
-It has a small questionaire that you fill out that you fill out.
+It has a small questionaire that you fill out.
 Once you fill out the questionaire and submit it, your results of which track you should take will appear.
-Furthermore, there is a "click here to view your results" button on the bottom of the page that you can click to view your results in detail.}_
+Furthermore, there is a "click here to view your results" button on the bottom of the page that you can click to view your results in greater detail.}_

 ## Setup/Installation Requirements